hpc/charliecloud/doc-src/ch-build_desc.rst

 ========

-Create an image tagged :code:`foo` and specified by the file :code:`Dockerfile` located in the current working directory.
+Create an image tagged :code:`foo` and specified by the file :code:`Dockerfile` located in the context directory.
 Use :code:`/bar` as the Docker context directory.
 Use the default builder.

 ::